TurboGears/tg2/docs/main/DevStatus.rst

 There are two major pieces of TurboGears 1 which are not implemented in TurboGears 2:

- * Identity style user authorization (though the Authority project is working on this)
  * Automatic transaction support (this is likely to be replaced with a generalized transaction manager that handles multi-database transactions).

 General pre-release TurboGears 2 tasks: